gui-vista/guivista-gui/readme.md

 # GUI Vista GUI (guivista-gui)

 A Kotlin Native library for developing a GTK application in a Kotlin Native project.
-This library uses GTK 3, and utilises GTK concepts (Slot, Signal, Widget etc). **Warning** - This library depends on Kotlin Native (requires Kotlin 1.4.21) which is currently in beta, and doesn't provide any backwards compatibility guarantees!
-Currently, GUI Vista GUI isn't available in Maven Central or JCenter, but is available in a remote Bintray Maven repository.
+This library uses GTK 3 (requires GTK 3.20 or later), and utilises GTK concepts (Slot, Signal, Widget etc).
+Everything in this library uses GTK 3.20 as a base for backwards compatibility. **Warning** - This library depends on Kotlin Native (requires Kotlin 1.4.21) which is currently in beta, and doesn't provide any backwards compatibility guarantees!
+Currently GUI Vista GUI isn't available in Maven Central or JCenter, but is available in a remote Bintray Maven repository.

 ## Setup Gradle Build File